 Opportunity Number Three: Ignore the “Free” causes Spam Myth

-I can’t say how many times I’ve read in blogs that using the word “free” in your subject line devalues your email or pulls it to spam.
+I can’t say how many times I’ve read in blogs that using the word “free” in your subject line devalues your email or flags it as spam.
 According to MailUp, the word “Free” detracts from opens or click-throughs.
 Entrepreneur agrees, advising people to never put “Free” in your subject line.

 I’ve used the four-letter “Free” a number of times, and I will keep using it.
 Why?
 It always out-performs every other campaign.

-For example, in an email where we offered a free guide on the sales technology landscape, we put in the subject line: “Free Guide: Sales Technology Landscape”.
+For example, in an email where we offered a free guide to the sales technology landscape, we put in the subject line: “Free Guide: Sales Technology Landscape”.

 It performed well.
 Though there was a low open rate (11.2%), the CTR was very satisfactory at 10.3%.